vansh401/BridgeLabz_2115001089/README.md

 - Learned control flow (if-else, loops) and logical operators with practical examples.
 - Completed Assignments 4, 5, and 6 on control flow and conditional logic.

+# 24-01-2025

+- Learned about arrays and their implementation in C#.
+- Completed Assignment 7 (Level 1) on arrays.